Anglo French Family Law

-If you are a French national living in England, or an expat living in France, and you are considering divorce, separation or marriage, you should take advice from a specialist family law solicitor.
+If you are a French national living in England, or an expat living in France, and you are considering divorce, separation or marriage, you should take advice from a specialist family law and international divorce lawyer.

-French speaking solicitor Claire Wood offers an expert Anglo French family law service; she has over 10 years’ experience in cases involving French nationals, and has acted in many cross border cases involving France, Belgium, Switzerland and Luxembourg.
-Claire has strong relationships with foreign lawyers and can refer you to a French lawyer when needed.
+French speaking solicitor Che Meakins offers an expert Anglo French family law service; he has years of experience in cases involving French nationals, and has acted in many cross border cases involving France, Belgium, Switzerland and Luxembourg.
+Che has strong relationships with foreign lawyers and can refer you to a French lawyer when needed.

 We offer an expert Anglo French family law service giving you cost effective advice on the choices available to you.
-Claire Wood has many years of experience in cases involving French nationals and English couples living in France or a French speaking country.
+Che Meakins has many years of experience in cases involving French nationals and English couples living in France or a French speaking country.

 If you are a French national living in England or an English national living abroad, you may have a choice of where to start a divorce process.
 It is crucial that you obtain quick and early advice so that you can decide which jurisdiction will be best for you.